quantinterview/quantinterview.github.io/_posts/2017-7-17-How-Quant-Jobs.md

 For those [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics) majors, it is worthwhile spending some time learning about finance.
 A good choice is to study the [CFA Program](https://www.cfainstitute.org/programs/cfaprogram/Pages/index.aspx).
 If you can pass at least its [Level I Exam](https://www.cfainstitute.org/programs/cfaprogram/exams/Pages/level_I_exam_prep.aspx), you should already have a basic yet comprehensive knowledge of finance.

-Some exposure to [machine learning](https://en.wikipedia.org/wiki/Machine_learning) would make a more favorable candidate.
+Some exposure to [machine learning](https://en.wikipedia.org/wiki/Machine_learning) would also be helpful in this big data era.
 If you want to get your foot into the door, consider taking a [MOOC](https://en.wikipedia.org/wiki/Massive_open_online_course) course like [Andrew Ng's Machine Learning](https://www.coursera.org/learn/machine-learning).
 To get some hands-on experience of machine learning, take a look at [Kaggle](https://www.kaggle.com/), an excellent [data science](https://en.wikipedia.org/wiki/Data_science) competition platform.

 ## Application